Trust. Experience. Results.

 So many of us, especially as we head toward middle age, have stubborn areas of fat that no amount of exercise can tame.
 Hormonal shifts, like a post-baby body or menopause, can also lead to areas of fat that neither diet nor exercise can address successfully.
 Liposuction is a possible solution to these “problem areas.”
 By surgically removing the fat deposits using small incisions and a special tool, fat is broken up and extracted via suction.
 This procedure can be performed in the midsection, arms, and legs, almost anywhere!

 At Austin-Weston, The Center for Cosmetic Surgery, we perform all procedures in our comfortable, fully accredited surgical facility.
-From consultation to the final result, our expert staff, and board-certified plastic surgeons will take care of you every step of the way.
+From consultation to the final result, our expert staff, and plastic surgeons will take care of you every step of the way.

 Here’s a breakdown of what to expect during each phase of your liposuction journey.

 Our pressure-free, complimentary consultation is the time to tell our team what you want your body to look like.
 Our job is to listen.
 At the consultation, your doctor will help you figure out what would be best for you, and then explain the procedure, what to expect after surgery, and answer all your questions.
 A stable weight is necessary to move forward with liposuction.
 That weight might be higher than what you want it to be, but it should be stable and not fluctuating.
 Our surgeons use their expertise and artistic eye to determine which areas of tissue are best treated with liposuction—outer thighs, parts of the abdomen, flanks.
 Sometimes they recommend additional procedures, such as a tummy tuck if the skin is loose.